Full-court press: History

 Gene Johnson, head coach at Wichita University (now called Wichita State University) is credited with creating the full court press.

+UCLA Assistant Coach Jerry Norman is credited with convincing Head Coach John Wooden to utilize a full court press in 1964 to compensate for their undersized team which was led by All Americans Walt Hazzard and Gail Goodrich.
+The Bruins won their first national title that year and repeated as champions in 1965, again utilizing the full court press with great success to push the tempo of their games.
+While the full-court press was designed primarily to prevent teams with taller personnel from setting up their defenses, frequent turnovers leading to easy scoring opportunities for UCLA also resulted.

 In the 1960s, Hobbs High School, New Mexico boys' basketball coach Ralph Tasker began using a man-to-man pressure defense from baseline to baseline, buzzer to buzzer.
 This defensive strategy resulted in numerous turnovers and scoring opportunities for his teams.
-The 1969-70 Hobbs Eagles team scored 100 points or higher in 14 consecutive games, a national record held for 40 years.
+The 1969–70 Hobbs Eagles team scored 100 points or higher in 14 consecutive games, a national record held for 40 years.
 Tasker's teams set the New Mexico scoring record for most points scored in a game with 170 points against Carlsbad High in 1970 and with 176 points against Roswell High in 1978, and scored above 150 points in three games in 1981.

-Arkansas's coach Nolan Richardson observed and adopted Tasker's up-tempo pressure defense while coaching at the high school level.
-He called his version of full court pressure "40 minutes of Hell."
-VCU's former coach Shaka Smart calls his form of full court pressure "Wreaking Havoc" or "Havoc Ball".
+Arkansas's coach Nolan Richardson observed and adopted Tasker's up-tempo pressure defense while coaching at the high-school level.
+He called his version of full-court pressure "40 minutes of Hell."
+VCU's former coach Shaka Smart calls his form of full-court pressure "Wreaking Havoc" or "Havoc Ball".

 The Serbian coach Đorđe Andrijašević was the first one to use this technique in Europe.
 His zone press was an adapted and improved version of Gene Johnson's full-court press.
-He used it for the first-time with French team JA Vichy in 1965.
+He used it for the first time with French team JA Vichy in 1965.
 This defensive style was then reproduced by other French squads and quickly became popular in other European leagues.